davekinkead/thesis/paper.coffee.md

 ---

 ## Introduction

-Many accounts of democracy justify political authority on the grounds that democratic procedures produce desirable results [^qual-one].
-Democratic processes it is claimed, track the truth (@condorcet), considers the interests of all citizens (@mill) represent the general will of the people (@rousseau), or maximizes each voter's expected utility (@rae).
+Many accounts of democracy justify political authority on the grounds that democratic procedures produce desirable results.
+According to some of these accounts, democratic processes track the truth (@condorcet).
+For others, democratic process are necessary to realise the general will of the people (@rousseau), or maximizes the expected utility of voter preferences (@rae).
+And for others still, it's not just the content of democratic decisions that matters so much as the moral transformation that democratic particiapation has on citizens (@mill).
+Call these accounts of democracy _consequentialist_ [^qual-1].

-[^qual-one]: And many other accounts of democracy justify political authority without any reference to specific outcomes of the democratic process. _Democracy_ in this paper refers exclusively those consequentialist conceptions where outcomes do the normatvie work of legitimating political authority.
+[^qual-1]: By _accounts of democracy_, I mean any normative theory of democracy's value.
+Not all accounts of democracy are consequenitalist.
+Intrinsic accounts of democracy for example, justify political authority without any reference to specific outcomes of the democratic process, and instead appeal to substantive ideals like equality, justice.
+Unless explicitely stated, _Democracy_ in this paper refers exclusively those consequentialist conceptions where outcomes do the normatvie work of legitimating political authority.

-The outcome of any democratic process however, is also a function of who is included in that process.
-Enfranchising some people rather than others, or drawing the boarders of a state in one location rather than another, will typically result in different outcomes for identical democratic procedures.
+The outcome of any democratic procedure is a function, in part, of who gets to participate in that procedure.
+Enfranchising some people rather than others, drawing the political line on a map in one location rather than another, will often result in different outcomes that would otherwise have occured, even for identical democratic procedures.
+Who is included in a particular democracy affects the particular outcomes of that democracy.

 To demonstrate just how this occurs, consider the following hypothetical: